 Arnold Steinhardt, first violinist of the Guarneri Quartet, presents a chamber music masterclass.

 Donald Crockett leads the Thornton Edge new music ensemble in a program of contemporary works by distinguished British and American composers.
-The performance will feature Harrison Birtwistle's Carmen Arcadiae Mechanicae Perpetuum and Breakfast Rhythms by Joan Tower.
+The performance will feature Sean Friar's Short Winds, Harrison Birtwistle's Carmen arcadiae mechanicae perpetuum, Breakfast Rhythms I and II by Joan Tower, and Timo Andres' Trade Winds.

 Music director Bob Mintzer and the USC Thornton Jazz Orchestra headline this ongoing contemporary jazz series.